naveen-sabarinath/SQL-streamlit/README.md

 - **Datetime parsing**: Ensure CSV date/time formats match the DDL; adjust `LOAD DATA` or pandas parsing as needed.
 - **Local infile errors**: Enable `local_infile` and restart MySQL server if using Option A.
 - **Large CSV**: Use `chunksize` in `to_sql`, or `LOAD DATA` for better performance.
 ---

-## 📄 License

-This project is released under the MIT License.
-See `LICENSE` (add one if missing).

----

 ## 🙌 Acknowledgements